CrossRef/event-data-user-guide/docs/data/graph.md

     - is made available under the license
     - `https://creativecommons.org/publicdomain/zero/1.0/`.
 11. From the `id` and `relation_type_id` fields:
-    - The Event ID `0003a012-e3fd-4d2f-8c18-1d8b7bb07e20`
+    - the Event ID `0003a012-e3fd-4d2f-8c18-1d8b7bb07e20`
     - reports on activity of type
     - `discusses`
 12. From the `subj_id` and `subj.type` fields:
-    - The content at the URL `https://reddit.com/r/science/comments/42p4xg/prognostic_indicators_for_ebola_patient_survival/`
+    - the content at the URL `https://reddit.com/r/science/comments/42p4xg/prognostic_indicators_for_ebola_patient_survival/`
     - has the type
     - `post`
 13. From the `action` field: